Trading the markets with scalping trading strategies can be an incredibly exciting way to trade.

 The best scalping strategies will allow you to find many potential trading opportunities.
-This will give you the chance to make many trades, but also weed out the bad setups.
+This will give you the chance to make several trades and weed out the bad setups.

 You should also be mindful of Forex pairs and other markets where there is a high cost to trade and high spreads.
 This will make it incredibly hard to be profitable when scalping.

-When scalping you will be using small stops and the best strategies will allow you to find large risk reward winning trades that will cover your losses and make you profitable.
+However, will be using small stops, and the best strategies will allow you to find large risk reward winning trades that will cover your losses and make you profitable.

 5 Minute Scalping Strategy

-The key to this 5 minute scalping strategy is finding a strong trend with a moving average crossover.
+This 5 minute scalping strategy hinges on finding a strong trend with a moving average crossover.

-When the 8 period moving average crosses the 21 period moving average and begins to widen we can begin to look for trades in the direction of the trend.
+When the 8 period moving average crosses the 21 period moving average and widens, we can begin looking for trades in the direction of the trend.

-Trades could then be hunted using other confluences such as using Japanese candlesticks for entry points or major areas of supply and demand.
+Trades can then be hunted using other confluences such as Japanese candlesticks to find entry points or major areas of supply and demand.

-The stop loss could be trailed behind either the 8 or 21 period moving average depending on how aggressive you are with your trade management.
+The stop loss can trail behind either the 8 or 21 period moving average depending on your risk tolerance.

 1 Minute Scalping Strategy